scala/scabot/README.md

 ### Automations and Activities
   - Trigger CI builds for commits, keeping us informed of their progress.
 (It will also pick up the results of manual rebuilds done directly on the CI server.)
   - Set milestone of a PR based on its target branch.
-  - Let us know whether a contributor has signed the Scala CLA.
   - Add reviewer request when there's a comment like "review by @authorityfigure" (obsolete feature, we use GitHub's built-in reviewing features instead now)
   - For its ambitions, check out [Scabot's issues](../../issues).